-5. BALL PUZZLE
+5. Ball puzzle

-The same evaluation process done in the previous activity could be done with a real ball, asking every participant to write a single word in one hexagon of the same ball
+• The same evaluation process done in the previous activity could be done with a real ball, asking every participant to write a single word in one hexagon of the same ball

-6. TACTICAL SYSTEM
+6. Tactical system

-- notes of the state of the state
+- Draw a football pitch on a flipchart

-- ❸ Give a pen to each participant
+- Give a pen to each participant

-- Tell them to draw themselves in the pitch, like in tactical system pre-match, to represent them experience during the workshop and to explain why they have that position. (i.e. playmaker because I supported the others or outside the field because I have just watched and I did not give any contribution, etc.)
+- Tell them to draw themselves in the pitch, like in tactical system pre-match, to represent their experience during the workshop and to explain why they have that position. (i.e., playmaker because I supported the others or outside the field because I have just watched and I did not give any contribution, etc.)